Batman action figures: Batman Returns

-When the feature film Batman Returns hit theaters in 1992, Kenner renamed their movie line Batman Returns.
+When the feature film Batman Returns hit theaters in 1992, Kenner renamed their toyline Batman Returns.
 This new line included several versions of the same Batman figure sculpt as seen in the previous Dark Knight Collection line.
-The movie's two villains, Catwoman and Penguin, received their own figures.
+The film's villains, Catwoman and Penguin, received their own figures.
 Catwoman received a new sculpt, but the Penguin figure was a repainted sculpt from Kenner's Super Power's line.

-At the same time Batman Returns hit theaters, fictional teenager Tim Drake became the newest Robin in Batman comics.
-Because of Robin's rejuvenated popularity, a new Robin figure which featured a sculpt based on the newest comic book design was also introduced in the Batman Returns line even though the character was not featured in the movie.
+At the same time Batman Returns hit theaters, Tim Drake became the newest Robin in Batman comics.
+Because of Robin's rejuvenated popularity, a new Robin figure which featured a sculpt based on the newest comic book design was introduced in the Batman Returns line, though Drake did not appear in the film.

-Rumors are that Robin was set to be included in Batman Returns in the form of an auto mechanic who wore the letter 'R' on his work coveralls, but was cut from the film before production.

 Batman Forever

 In 1995, Batman Forever was released featuring Val Kilmer as the Dark Knight.
-Breaking away from the repetitive base sculpt of the previous two movie collections, Kenner produced Batman Forever figures using a wider range of fresh sculpts.
+Breaking away from the repetitive base sculpt of the previous two collections, Kenner produced Batman Forever figures using a wider range of fresh sculpts.

 Target later released their own series of exclusive Batman Forever action figures as well.
 These were simply repainted figures from the original line, and they came on a newly styled card.

 Batman & Robin

 For the 1997 release of Batman & Robin, the final Batman film of the '90s, Kenner released the Batman & Robin figure line.
-Unlike previous movie lines, the Batman & Robin line featured several versions of the movie's villains, not just heroes.
+Unlike previous lines, the Batman & Robin line featured several versions of the film's villains, not just heroes.
 Kenner also released several hero/villain 2-packs and 12" figures.